 “When wildlife learn that campgrounds are a source of food, the result is deadly for bears and a serious safety concern for people,” said GYC Wildlife Program Coordinator Chris Colligan.
 “From chipmunks to grizzly bears, everyone is better off when wildlife focus on their natural food sources.
 These campground upgrades make camping easier, while informing visitors who may not know the importance of proper food storage.”

 Keeping grizzly bears alive is more critical than ever since delisting last year, and the sad fact is that too many bears are dying every year from preventable run-ins with campers, hunters, and cows.
 And that is why GYC is committed to continuing our work to keep bears wild.

 We all know the saying, "A fed bear is a dead bear," and these bear boxes, along with the information that accompany them, will help educate campers and keep bears out of trouble.
 This summer Forest Service crews will be wrapping up this important project by installing bear-safe bins at campgrounds throughout the Custer Gallatin National Forest in Montana.

 These bear boxes are manufactured locally in Rexburg, Idaho by Bear Guardian and tested against the strength and wits of captive bears at West Yellowstone’s Grizzly Discovery Center.

 And of course, we took this opportunity to have some fun and give the crew a chance to practice their bear spray skills – it takes practice!

-For this partnership, GYC raised over $500,000 in donations, which combined with matching grants and Forest Service funding, brings the total funding for the project to over $1 million.
+For this partnership, GYC raised more than $500,000, which combined with matching grants and Forest Service funding, brings the total funding for the project to more than $1 million.
 And we could not have accomplished this without your support – THANK YOU for helping us protect bears and keep people safe while recreating on our national forests.